-First of all, we are sorry about the fact that the CTOF calibration was not yet optimal at the time of the review.
-An unforseen slight (<15 ps) but systematic timing shift was found at the last minute, just before the review.
+First of all, we are sorry about the fact that the CTOF and LTCC calibrations were not yet optimal at the time of the review.
+For CTOF, an unforseen slight (<15 ps) but systematic timing shift was found at the last minute, just before the review.
 This required further studies and in the end itw as established that more runs had to be calibrated to compensate for losses of gain of the PMTs.
 This problem has now been solved, as it can be seen in the CTOF timeline: